Welcome to High Plains Gardening, the gardening information website for the Texas High Plains region and surrounding area!

 I have no formal horticultural credentials to cite as basis for teaching gardening.
 I'm a graduate of the 1995 Potter-Randall County, TX, Master Gardeners.
 I have been involved in gardening projects and garden writing for a number of years.
 I've taught Xeriscape Gardening at Amarillo College through the Leisure Studies Department, with the Master Gardeners, and at the Amarillo Botanical Gardens.
 During a decade long stint as a master gardener, I was responsible for developing and implementing the Xtreme Gardening class series with the Xtreme Gardening Committee and the Potter-Randall County Master gardeners at the Amarillo Public Library in downtown Amarillo, but now I am just a plain ol’ gardener (pog).
 I speak, and have spoken for numerous clubs and organizations for over a decade on many gardening topics, including organic gardening, appropriate plants for the Panhandle as well as xeriscape gardening.

 In 2002, my xeriscape garden was filmed by for a short 5 minute video entitled How to Prepare Soil for a Xeriscape Bed for the Southwest Yard and Garden Show, produced by New Mexico State University, Las Cruces.
 In 2008, Skip Mancini of HPPR's Growing on the High Plains, aired a program with an interview of me as part of her Great Gardens series.
-I'm currently a member of the Native Plant Society of Texas, Amarillo Chapter, the American Horticultural Society, The Cactus and Succulent Society of America and the Amarillo Botanical Gardens.
+Memberships have included the Native Plant Society of Texas, Amarillo Chapter, the American Horticultural Society, The Cactus and Succulent Society of America and the Amarillo Botanical Gardens.

 Amarillo Botanical Gardens

 During 2006, I've become an active volunteer at Amarillo Botanical Gardens by designing and implementing the Xeriscape Garden, and the High Desert Garden, featuring plants native to the four deserts of the United States in elevations compatible with our areas climate and conditions.
 In 2008, I designed and installed the Yellow (Amarillo) Garden at the parking lot entrance.
 I've been a member of their Grounds oversight committee from 2007 -2016.
 I also brought my High Plains Gardening (Xeriscape) class, Organic Gardening and Fall/Winter Vegetable Gardening class to the Amarillo Botanical Gardens.
 I volunteered and worked as the Volunteer Coordinator for four years for Amarillo Botanical Gardens from 2013-2016.